jgneff/strictly-netbeans/README.md

 The Snap package is [strictly confined](https://snapcraft.io/docs/snap-confinement) and adds the following interfaces to its permissions:

-* the [desktop interfaces](https://snapcraft.io/docs/gnome-3-34-extension) for access to the desktop and the GNOME platform and themes,
+* the [desktop interfaces](https://snapcraft.io/docs/gnome-3-34-extension) to run as a graphical desktop application,
-* the [home interface](https://snapcraft.io/docs/home-interface) to be able to read and write files under your home directory,
+* the [home interface](https://snapcraft.io/docs/home-interface) to read and write files under your home directory,
-* the [network interface](https://snapcraft.io/docs/network-interface) to be able to download NetBeans plugins and Maven artifacts, and
+* the [network interface](https://snapcraft.io/docs/network-interface) to download NetBeans plugins and Maven artifacts, and
-* the [network-bind interface](https://snapcraft.io/docs/network-bind-interface) to be able listen on local server sockets.
+* the [network-bind interface](https://snapcraft.io/docs/network-bind-interface) to listen on local server sockets.

-If the [OpenJDK Snap package](https://snapcraft.io/openjdk) is already installed, the Strictly NetBeans Snap package connects to it automatically for its JDK runtime and tools.
-Otherwise, you can connect them manually with the command:
+If the [OpenJDK Snap package](https://snapcraft.io/openjdk) is also installed, the Strictly NetBeans Snap package connects to it automatically for its JDK runtime and tools.
+You can connect them manually with the command:

 ```console
 $ sudo snap connect strictly-netbeans:jdk-18-1804 openjdk